 - A sermon given by our minister, Rev. Paul Oakley

-One Sunday per month is a lay-led service, which means that members of our congregation leadership guide the service and share inspirational messages or gifts.
-Occasionally, we will have a guest speaker.
+About ten Sundays a year we have a lay-led service, which means that members of our congregation leadership guide the service and share inspirational messages or gifts.
+Occasionally, we will have a guest minister.

 What happens after service?

-You are welcome to stay after service for our usual coffee hour, an opportunity to get to know members of our Fellowship and ask questions you may have about Unitarian Universalism and the liberal tradition.
-Visitors who wish to engage in more conversation are invited to use one of our special blue coffee mugs.
+You are welcome to stay after service for our usual fellowship hour, with coffee, hot tea, and in hot weather, ice tea or lemonade, an opportunity to get to know members of our Fellowship and ask questions you may have about Unitarian Universalism and the liberal tradition.

 Do you take up a collection during service?